oresttokovenko/elements_of_computing_systems/projects/ch01/README.md

-# Project 1: Boolean Logic
+# Chapter 1: Boolean Logic

 ## Objective
 The goal of chapter 1 is to implement basic logic gates